West Bengal Board Class 11 Chemistry Question Paper

 Option c – D₂O

-(d) It contains the maximum content of water vapour
+(d) It holds the maximum amount of water vapour

-Option d – It contains the maximum content of water vapour
+Option d – It holds the maximum amount of water vapour

 (a) Sodium nitrate